-Inclement Weather and Emergency Situations: Both faculty and students are responsible for meeting all assigned classes.
+Inclement Weather and Emergency Situations:

+Both faculty and students are responsible for meeting all assigned classes.
 In the event of inclement weather, faculty and students will be expected to attend classes as usual as long as they may do so without risking peril to themselves or to others.
 During periods of inclement weather, faculty and students will not be penalized for absences dictated by perilous conditions.
-In severe cases of inclement weather or other emergency conditions, the Office of the Provost or designee will announce cancellation of classes through the local and regional media as well as through the University's web sites.
+In severe cases of inclement weather or other emergency conditions, the Office of the Senior Vice Chancellor for Academic Affairs or designee will announce cancellation of classes through the local and regional media as well as through the University's web sites.